uliwitness/oldiconutil/README.md

 in 10.6) to JPEG 2000-encoded icons (supported in 10.5).

 --help - Show this message.

 icnsFilePath - Path of input icns file.
 Output file will have _10_5 appended to its name, unless the --inplace option is given, in which case it'll replace the input file.

-If --list is given, oldiconutil will simply print a description of the file. compression - One of the compression formats of tif, bmp, gif, jpg, png, jp2, immediately followed by a number from 0.0 (best compression) through 1.0 (no compression) indicating how much to compress.
+If --list is given, oldiconutil will simply print a description of the file.

+--compression - One of the compression formats of tif, bmp, gif, jpg, png, jp2, immediately followed by a number from 0.0 (best compression) through 1.0 (no compression) indicating how much to compress.
 If you do not provide a format, the default is jp2 (JPEG 2000), if you do not specify a compression factor, it defaults to 1.0 (uncompressed).
 Note not all formats